WiproOpenSource/openbdre/metadata.md

 LINEAGE_QUERY_TYPE

 This table registers the lineage query type which would referenced by different tables of the Lineage module.The query type can be pig,hive etc.

+LINEAGE_NODE_TYPE

+This table is used to define the lineage node type which can be a table,column,function etc. This would be used by lineage module to generate the lineage graphic.